Japan awaits spacecraft return with asteroid soil samples

 Japan awaits spacecraft return with asteroid soil samplesNew

-TOKYO (AP) — Japan’s space agency says its final checks confirmed the Hayabusa2 spacecraft is on track to return to Earth a capsule containing samples from a distant asteroid that could provide clues to the origin of the solar system and life on our planet.
-The spacecraft is making its final approach on its planned trajectory and is scheduled to separate the capsule Saturday afternoon from 136,700 miles away in a challenge requiring precision control.
-The capsule is programed to land in a remote, sparsely populated area of Woomera, Australia, on Sunday.
-Hayabusa2 left the asteroid Ryugu a year ago.
-Many fans gathered to observe the moment of the capsule separation at public viewing events across the country, including one at the Tokyo Dome stadium.
+TOKYO (AP) — Japan’s space agency says the Hayabusa2 spacecraft has successfully separated a capsule and sent it toward Earth to deliver samples from a distant asteroid that could provide clues to the origin of the solar system and life on our planet.
+The capsule successfully detached Saturday afternoon from 136,700 miles away in a challenging operation that required precision control.
+It’s now descending to land in a remote, sparsely populated area of Woomera, Australia, on Sunday.
+The return with the world’s first asteroid subsurface samples comes weeks after a NASA spacecraft made a successful touch-and-go grab of surface samples from another asteroid.
+And China this week said its lunar lander collected underground samples as space developing nations compete in their missions.